YanjingLiLi/GNINA_Knowledge_Distillation/README.md

 gnina -r PDBbind_refined_2019/5IHH/5IHH_PRO.pdb.gz -l PDBbind_refined_2019/5IHH/5IHH_LIG.sdf.gz --autobox_ligand PDBbind_refined_2019/5IHH/5IHH_LIG.sdf.gz --cnn_scoring rescore --cpu 1 --seed 420 --out PDBbind_refined_2019/5IHH/5IHH_SUFFIX.sdf.gz --cnn_weights MODEL.caffemodel --cnn_model default2018.model
 ```

-For Crossdocking data, use commanes like
+For Crossdocking data, use commands like
 ```
 gnina -r wierbowski_cd/AOFB/2C64_PRO.pdb -l wierbowski_cd/AOFB/2XFN_LIG_aligned.sdf --autobox_ligand wierbowski_cd/AOFB/2C64_LIG_aligned.sdf --cnn_scoring rescore --cpu 1 --seed 420 --out wierbowski_cd/AOFB/2C64_PRO_2XFN_LIG_SUFFIX.sdf.gz --cnn_weights MODEL.caffemodel --cnn_model default2018.model
 ```

 Users should change SUFFIX in the `--out` and `--cnn_weights` for specific distilled models.
-Beside, --cnn_model should be changed based on whether the distilled model is Default2018 or Dense architecture.
+Besides, --cnn_model should be changed based on whether the distilled model is Default2018 or Dense architecture.

-Two examples `.txt` files are provides, which should contain the GNINA commands for all the samples.
+Two examples `.txt` files are provided, which should contain the GNINA commands for all the samples.
 These `.txt` files are also required for further steps.

 3. Collect the docking performance
 Run the following commands to automatically get the performance of all docking jobs:

 ```
-python obrms_calc.py --input *.txt --dirname PDBbind_refined_2019/ --getscores
+python script/obrms_calc.py --input *.txt --dirname PDBbind_refined_2019/ --getscores
 ```

 where `--input` should be replaced with the actual `.txt` file used in the previous step and `--dirname` should use corresponding datasets (PDBbind_refined_2019/ or wierbowski_cd/)